Sleep Debt: How It Accumulates, What It Costs, and Whether You Can Recover

 Key Takeaway

-The average American sleeps 6.8 hours — 1.2 hours below the 8-hour recommendation for most adults.
-Each night, those 1.2 hours stack up as sleep debt, and the effects compound in ways most people dramatically underestimate.
-Understanding sleep debt is essential for anyone serious about performance,
+The average American sleeps roughly 6.8 hours — well below the 7-9 hours most adults need.
+Each night that you fall short, the shortfall stacks up as sleep debt, and the effects compound in ways most people dramatically underestimate.
+Understanding sleep debt is essential for anyone serious about pe

 Affiliate Disclosure: BetterVitals may earn a commission from purchases made through links in this article, at no additional cost to you.
 This supports our independent research and analysis.
 We only recommend products we believe in after thorough evaluation.